 Freshmen in the College of Business Administration all participate in the DCBA Mentoring Program.
 Business college upperclassmen serve as mentors who help introduce the freshmen to the academic and social culture at ONU and the college, provide advice, and help incoming freshmen get involved in college and University activities.
-For more information, please contact A.J.
-Mehlow, student mentor leader or program advisor Stephanie Scoles.
+For more information, please contact Katie Cochrane or Patrick Jeffries, student mentor leaders or program advisor Stephanie Scoles.

 Students are assigned an advisor.
 Beyond that, professors often work informally with students who share an interest or have requested assistance.
 While these relationships develop informally, most students find a professor or two that they connect with and, as a result, will seek them out when needed.